 She is dedicated to her own ongoing learning, healing and unlearning of covert white supremacy.
 Examples of this are continuous learning from a wide range of anti-racism educators, authors and activists from around the world.

-This bio has not been written with the intention of centring Emily in the context of Me & White Supremacy, but to transparently share about her background, values, skills and experience in order for you to make a conscious decision to choose her as a space-holder you feel comfortable with, or not.
+This bio has not been written with the intention of centring Emily in the context of Me & White Supremacy, but to transparently share about her background, values, skills and experience in order for you to make a conscious decision to choose her as a space-holder, or not.